edgedb/edgedb/docs/stdlib/numbers.rst

                   std::round(value: decimal) -> decimal
                   std::round(value: decimal, d: int64) -> decimal

-    Round to the nearest value.
+    Returns a number from ``value`` rounded by its nearest integer.

-    There's a difference in how ties (which way ``0.5`` is rounded) are handled depending on the type of the input *value*.
+    There's a difference in how ties (which way ``0.5`` is rounded) are handled depending on the type of the inputted ``value``.

-    :eql:type:`float64` tie is rounded to the nearest even number:
+    The :eql:type:`float64` tie is rounded to the nearest even number:

     .. code-block:: edgeql-repl